The Madeira Island Guide | Europe’s Hawaï

 - Seixal Natural Pools are surrounded by stunning nature and a black beach.
 You can rent a lounger here.

-- Pocas Do Gomes/Doca Do Cavacas are not big but quite worth a visit!
+- Pocas Do Gomes/Doca Do Cavacas in Funchal are not big but quite worth a visit!
 There is a natural pool next to the normal one and you can see the fish swim around your feet!